stowler/brainwhere/docs/setupNeuroimagingEnvironment.md

 FSL
 ==================

-Installing FSL on Mac OS X Mountain/Lion:
+Install FSL on Mac OS X Mountain/Lion:
 ----------------------------------------------------------------

 Before installing FSL, freesurfer, or  AFNI on Mountain/Lion be doulbe-sure you have installed [XQuartz](http://xquartz.macosforge.org), and loged out and then back in.